uwescience/MinWA/motivation.md

 **Ethics**

-Primary ethical considerations of this project:
+Primary ethical considerations for this project:

 - **Each Data Point is a Person**